Rachana-Paudel-zz/Cloud-Practitioner/Getting started with Security/README.md

     +   Amazon EC2 instances will need access to Amazon S3.
     <b>Solution:</b>
     Create a role with permission that lets a user access Amazon EC2.
 Make the principle of the trust policy to be the users in the developer group.
     Create another role for the EC2 instances, so that they can access Amazon S3.
-In the trust policy, make sure tha Amazon EC2 is the trusted principle.
+In the trust policy, make sure that Amazon EC2 is the trusted principle.

 7. AWS Access Analyzer:
-    <b>Requiremens:</b>
+    <b>Requirements:</b>
     +   You need a way to manage IAM user permissions.
-    +   You need to applu strong measure to protect the AWS account.
+    +   You need to apply strong measure to protect the AWS account.
     <b>Solution:</b>
     Turn on IAM Access Analyzer.
 It continuously monitors for new or updated resource permissions to help you identify permissions that grant public and cross- account access.
 Update permission to groups and users as needed.
 Refining your users permissions, based on evolving need is a security best practice.